Martin Pratt – CEO

 Louie Sandys – Journal Operations Manager

-I coordinate the editorial process for JCPP, alongside journal development and bibliometrics and also coordinate The Bridge.
+Besides managing the journals, I actively look at improving operational matters – streamlining and customising ScholarOne workflows and reports, and help improve overall editorial office efficiency.
 The journals have made a direct impact on government policy on child and adolescent mental health, which makes working for ACAMH very satisfying.
-Outside of the office, I enjoy skateboarding.
+Outside of the office, I am a keen runner.